przadka/michal-blog-v3/src/content/blog/ai-guide-for-executive .md

 In addition to the activities in the "5-minute section", I recommend diving into these three resources for a deeper understanding:

 - [My First Two Months As A Prompt Engineering Intern](https://www.linkedin.com/pulse/my-first-two-months-prompt-engineering-intern-michal-przadka) - My own article where I cover various practical scenarios where ChatGPT can be effectively utilized.
 These examples should give you a clearer picture of how GPT can fit into your daily professional tasks.
 - [Basic Prompting with ChatGPT](https://learnprompting.org/docs/basics/prompting) - A concise article with basic tips and simple examples to get you started with ChatGPT.
-    - [Midjourney Sub Reddit](https://www.reddit.com/r/midjourney/) - For a glimpse into the creative possibilities, browse the images shared in this subreddit.
+- [Midjourney Subreddit](https://www.reddit.com/r/midjourney/) - For a glimpse into the creative possibilities, browse the images shared in this subreddit.
 It's a window into the diverse and innovative applications of AI in image generation.

 I hope these 30 minutes provide you with a comprehensive toolkit and basic understanding of AI's most powerful tools, enabling you to apply them effectively in your professional context.

-#### 3-Hour Masterclass
+## 3-Hour Masterclass

 Everything above and:

 - [Opportunities in AI - 2023](https://www.youtube.com/watch?v=5p248yoa3oE) - An amazing talk from Andrew Ng, a legend in the machine learning field.
 In less than 40 minutes, he covers both theory and practice with a simple and refreshing approach.
 - [The Business of AI](https://www.youtube.com/watch?v=knHW-p31R0c) - A panel discussion featuring executives from Shopify, Typeform, and Salesforce, focusing on how to build and launch successful AI products.
 - [The Potential of GenAI in Healthcare](https://www.pwc.com/us/en/industries/health-industries/health-research-institute/next-in-health-podcast/the-potential-of-genai-in-health-industries.html) - A short 15-minute conversation between senior leaders at PwC discussing applications of generative AI in health and health insurance industries.
 - [Unbundling AI](https://www.ben-evans.com/benedictevans/2023/10/5/unbundling-ai) - A short essay from Ben Evans offering reflections and predictions on the future of AI.
 - [LLMs in My Engineering Workflow](https://blog.toasterthoughts.eu/posts/llms-in-engineering) - My own blog post, where I explore various ways of incorporating LLMs into the software development lifecycle.

 By dedicating three hours to these materials, you'll gain a deeper, multifaceted understanding of AI's current landscape and future potential.
 I hope it will give you some more advanced insights and practical knowledge you can apply in your industry.